- Advertisement -spot_img

 “This marks the first loan agreement between the Government of South Africa and the OPEC Fund and represents an important partnership in addressing South Africa’s pressing economic challenges of low growth and high unemployment.”

-Government said the loan will support its ongoing reform programme, driven mainly through Operation Vulindlela, aimed at unlocking infrastructure bottlenecks, particularly in the energy and freight transport sectors.
+Government said the loan will support its ongoing reform programme, driven mainly through Operation Vulindlela, aimed at unlocking infrastructure bottlenecks, particularly in

 More articles